 In 2009, the City of Fayetteville adopted a Sustainability Master Plan that addresses the broad definition of sustainability and incorporates the environment, social equity, and the economy.
 This approach is often referred to as the triple bottom line.
 Long term sustainability depends on a careful balancing of economic, social, and environmental goals and objectives.
 Proposed efforts had to take into account and benefit all three objectives.

-Need to contact someone from Environmental Services?
+Need to contact someone from the Solid Waste Division?

 Call the City's 1-FAY Call Center at (910) 433-1FAY (1329) to make a service request, report a missed collection or ask a question.

 The 1-FAY Call Center serves as the central point of contact for the City of Fayetteville.
 Contact the 1-FAY Call Center for information about City services such as trash collection, bulky item pickup, recycling and more.
 Call (910) 433-1FAY (1329) to reach a representative who will answer your questions, enter a service request, or connect you to the appropriate department.
 You can also enter service requests online at www.FayFixIt.com or from your smartphone or tablet using the FayFixIt app.
 The 1-FAY Call Center is open from 8 a.m. to 5 p.m.
 Monday through Friday.